txalkan/docs.syron/components/liquidation.md

 # Liquidation

 {% hint style="info" %}
 **Good to know:** Liquidation in the context of Syron refers to the process of repaying a debtor's SYRON loan and receiving the debtor's collateral in return.
-Since Syron USD is over-collateralized with BTC, the value of the collateral exceeds the value of the loan.
+Since Syron SUSD is over-collateralized with BTC, the value of the collateral exceeds the value of the loan.
 As a result, the liquidator, who repays the SYRON loan, earns a BTC surplus that represents a profit.
 {% endhint %}

-By understanding the liquidation process in Syron, you can better appreciate the mechanisms that ensure the stability and reliability of Syron USD as a stablecoin.
+By understanding the liquidation process in Syron, you can better appreciate the mechanisms that ensure the stability and reliability of Syron SUSD as a stablecoin.
 Liquidation not only protects the system from depegging (i.e., SYRON losing its parity with the USD due to under-collateralized loans) but also provides financial opportunities for liquidators like you: ₿e Your ₿ank.

 ### How to Liquidate an SDB